r-duh/MultiplexDiseasomeCommunities/README.md

 - (1) To run the Bokeh server, navigate to the directory that has the the Python script [MultiplexDiseaseCommunities.py](https://github.com/r-duh/MultiplexDiseasomeCommunities/blob/master/MultiplexDiseaseCommunities.py) and type `bokeh serve --show MultiplexDiseaseCommunities.py` or (2) to run the interactive Bokeh app in a Jupyter notebook, open [MultiplexDiseasomeCommunities.ipynb](https://github.com/r-duh/MultiplexDiseasomeCommunities/blob/master/MultiplexDiseasomeCommunities.ipynb) directly in Jupyter and execute all the cells.

-## Static mode:
+## Interactive mode -- nbviewer (all communities):
-To explore all Multiplex Disease Communities in static mode, [nbviewer](https://nbviewer.jupyter.org/) can be used to render the Jupyter notebook [MultiplexDiseasomeCommunities_static.ipynb](https://github.com/r-duh/MultiplexDiseasomeCommunities/blob/master/MultiplexDiseasomeCommunities_static.ipynb).
+To explore all Multiplex Disease Communities in interactive mode, [nbviewer](https://nbviewer.jupyter.org/) can be used to render the Jupyter notebook [MultiplexDiseasomeCommunities_static.ipynb](https://github.com/r-duh/MultiplexDiseasomeCommunities/blob/master/MultiplexDiseasomeCommunities_static.ipynb).

 - The first step is the same as above -- download [Similarity_df_dict_top30_hierarchical.npy](https://github.com/r-duh/MultiplexDiseasomeCommunities/blob/master/Similarity_df_dict_top30_hierarchical.npy)